silksil/NOTES-CHEATSHEET/client/react/example-components/list-and-delete-doc-on-param.md

 The following component fetches and deletes an item based on the id that is included as a paramater in the url.
 To make it more concrete, the component is created as we are fetching a specific blog post.
 The blog post is an object and is saved within an mother object (that includes all fetched posts) with the id as it's key.
-See the paragraph **Current Route as Piecce of State** for more info on https://github.com/silksil/best-practices-cheatsheets/blob/master/client/react/navigation.md.
+See the paragraph **Current Route as Piece of State** for more info on why data is stored this way by going to the following page: https://github.com/silksil/best-practices-cheatsheets/blob/master/client/react/navigation.md.

 ### Create Action
 ```jsx